marcomole00/sweng2-rp-mole/report.md

 # Examples

 These are examples based on some of the most popular images taken from the public registry of [Docker](https://hub.docker.com).
-These examples were chosen because they were in the most pulled images list of Docker Hub and they have a configuration schema that is neither empty or too big.
+These examples were chosen because they were in the most pulled images list of Docker Hub and they have a configuration schema that is neither empty nor too big.

 I've chosen databases because they are one of the most used applications in the industry, and they also exhibit a wide range of configuration options.